crisbotta/portfolio-hugo-website/content/project/sescv21/index.md

 title: Games to Relax

 summary: Image and text carousel created as part of SESC's summer activities for 2021.
+There is also a much longer version of this post with more games and information on the SESC [website](https://portal.sescsp.org.br/online/artigo/15058_JOGOS+DESESTRESSANTES).

 tags: